 - Don’t leave children or babies in the car

 - Park in the Shade

-As long as you're sensible, your baby can have a fantastic time in the summer or on holiday.
+As long as you're sensible, and keep your baby safe in the sun, your baby can have a fantastic time in the summer or on holiday.